Eligibility Online Manual

 8. Notices May Be Sent

 As a courtesy, clients who are no longer eligible for benefits but are being continued due to the PHE may be sent a notice informing them that their benefits are being continued due to the PHE.

-Clients must be sent a notice when switching programs to another Minimum Essential Coverage (MEC) program during the PHE.
-The exception is when we are switching an individual to another program with the same level of benefits.
+Clients must be sent a notice when switching to another Minimum Essential Program (MEC) if it has a lower level of benefits.

 9. Clarifications Under the Final FMAP Rule Published November 6, 2020